Kyle333-glitch/Keyboard/README.md

 - `whiteKeyColor` and `blackKeyColor` to customize key colors
 - `borderWidth` and `borderColor` for customizable border thickness and color
 - `whitePressedColor`, `blackPressedColor`, and `pressedColor` for customization of the color shown on a pressed key
-- `keyLabelMode` for flexible labeling (letters, octave numbers, solfege, etc.)
+- `keyLabelMode` enum for flexible labeling (see cases at the bottom)

 ## Goals